nicolov/nvaligi.github.io/content/blog/2015/2015-12-01 switching-to-static.md

 Date: 2015-12-01
 Category: web, backend, django
 Slug: switch-static-site-for-side-projects
-Summary: How a few lines can transform your Django project into a static site that's fast and easy to host.
+Summary: How a few lines can transform a Django web-app into a static site that's fast and easy to host.

 Using Django to build lighting fast static sites that are easy to deploy.